Banner image

 Educator

-I’ve been teaching future counselors since 2012, and there are a few things that make me different from other Counselor Educators.
+I’ve been teaching future mental health practitioners since 2012, and there are a few things that make me different from other Counselor Educators.
 I believe in building a community with my students, where they feel seen, heard, and safe to be their true selves.
 I show them this by being myself in every interaction.
 (Who else would I be, anyway?)
 I also make sure to name how I am showing up in each interaction and encourage them to do the same.
+I truly value transparency.

 Honors & Awards